scanban/tsl/README.md

 ## What is tsl ?

-tsl is a tiny, headers-only stream library for C++14
+tsl is a tiny, headers-only streams library for C++14

 Main goals is simplicity.